sbt/sbt-start-script/README.md

       deps :+ ("com.typesafe.startscript" %% "xsbt-start-script-plugin" % "0.2.0" extra("sbtversion" -> version))
     }

-With SBT 0.11.x, you can use this simpler code:
+Starting from SBT 0.11.x you can use this simpler code:

     resolvers += Classpaths.typesafeResolver

-    addSbtPlugin("com.typesafe.startscript" % "xsbt-start-script-plugin" % "0.5.2")
+    addSbtPlugin("com.typesafe.startscript" % "xsbt-start-script-plugin" % "0.5.3")

+Note that 0.5.3 is compatible with SBT 0.12.x and 0.5.2 compatible with SBT 0.11.x

-You can place that code in `~/.sbt/plugins/build.sbt` to install the plugin globally, or in YOURPROJECT/project/plugins/build.sbt to install the plugin for your project.
+You can place that code in `~/.sbt/plugins/build.sbt` to install the plugin globally, or in YOURPROJECT/project/build.sbt to install the plugin for your project.

 If you install the plugin globally, it will add a command